Warblefly/MultimediaTools-mingw-w64/README.md

   * djvTest
   * djvWidgetTest — test many different widget types
 * doxygen — generate and update in-code documentation
+* liba52 — decode and separate A52 audio (Dolby AC-3)
+ * a52dec — decodes and outputs audio from AC-3 encoded streams
+ * extract_a52 — demultiplexes AC-3 audio from transport stream
 * librubberband — pitch and tempo shifting
  * rubberband — manipulates pitch and tempo of audio files.
 Inferior to facility in SoX
 * libgcrypt